- 🥇

-Want to understand what Polymarket is and how prediction markets work - without the hype?
+Want to understand what Polymarket is and how it works, without the hype?

 Polymarket is the world's largest decentralized prediction market, where millions of users trade on real-world outcomes like elections, crypto prices, sports, and global events.
-In this complete beginner guide, you'll learn exactly how Polymarket works, how to read market probabilities, and how to use prediction markets safely.
+In this beginner guide, you'll learn how Polymarket works, how to read market probabilities, and how to approach prediction markets more safely.

 TL;DR